Developing a marketing plan

 - Planning for business growth

-You've decided it's time to expand, but there's plenty to consider before you begin.
+You've decided it's time to expand your business, but there's plenty to consider before you begin.

 Provide a review date — "When will I revisit my plan?"